raphael-proust/OGL-SRD5/pages/07.equipment/default.md

 **_Loading._** Because of the time required to load this weapon, you can fire only one piece of ammunition from it when you use an action, bonus action, or reaction to fire it, regardless of the number of attacks you can normally make.

 **_Range._** A weapon that can be used to make a ranged attack has a range in parentheses after the ammunition or thrown property.
 The range lists two numbers.
-The first is the weapon’s normal range in feet, and the second indicates the weapon’s long range.
+The first is the weapon’s normal range in meters, and the second indicates the weapon’s long range.
 When attacking a target beyond normal range, you have disadvantage on the attack roll.
 You can’t attack a target beyond the weapon’s long range.

-**_Reach._** This weapon adds 5 feet to your reach when you attack with it, as well as when determining your reach for opportunity attacks with it.
+**_Reach._** This weapon adds 1.5m to your reach when you attack with it, as well as when determining your reach for opportunity attacks with it.

 **_Special._** A weapon with the special property has unusual rules governing its use, explained in the weapon’s description (see “Special Weapons” later in this section).